Despite good intentions, lending money to friends and family can often lead to some uncomfortable situations.

 This is in line with a 2018 survey from CreditCards.com that found the most common problem people had after lending their credit card to someone was overspending (19 percent), followed by not being paid back (14 percent).

 If you’re already in credit card debt, it can be especially dangerous to lend your card to someone.
 Going further into debt can extend your payoff period and cost you even more in interest, while damage to your credit score may take months or even years to recover.
+You can manage to find ways to transfer your debt with a balance transfer credit card.

 Co-signing for a financial product